Seeking business advice is a good thing… it is proactive, rather than reactive.

 - Management requires an independent, third party opinion, either to confirm a decision or to provide alternatives.

-Often a situation requires that a business advisor be retained until in-house capabilities are enhanced by a permanent staff addition.
+Often a situation requires that a business advisor/mentor be retained until in-house capabilities are enhanced by a permanent staff addition.

 Copyright 2019 Terry H. Hill